Lead with Strategic Investments

-The ACCS is leading the growth of Classical Christian education through the ACCS Initiative.
-We believe that classical Christian education can serve the church as it restores a Christian Paideia (and Christian worldview) in our children.
+The ACCS is leading the growth of classical Christian education (CCE) through targeted initiatives.
+We believe that classical Christian education can serve the church as it restores a Christian Paideia (and Christian worldview) in our children and our communities.

 Advocate for classical Christian education

 In times like these, we need to be vigilant in protecting the independence of our schools and actively promoting their value.
 We work with states and in Washington DC, as well as in concert with partners like Alliance Defending Freedom to advocate for ACCS member independence.